xiaobaixiaobai233/Yolov5_DeepSort_Track/README.md

 The YOLOv5 original pre-trained model `yolov5s.pt` and the pedestrian re-identification model `ckpt.t7` are required; file size limits prevent uploading these files.

-### (2) Set up the virtual environment and configurations according to the process steps
+### (2) Set up the virtual environment and configurations according to the process.txt

 ### (3) Next, modify parameters in the `track.py` file:
 Update parameters to your own video file path and YOLOv5 pre-trained model path.
 Set the encoding format to `mp4v` to ensure saved MP4 files are playable.
 Run with the following command: